uksystems/uksystems.github.io/workshop/2024/index.md

 Past topics have included everything from system security and architecture, to consensus and engineering, to data visualisation, data centres and the Internet of Things.
-We aim to be broad and inclusive-- if it's a matter that has bearing on how we design, build, operate and use large-scale computing systems, it's in scope.
+We aim to be broad and inclusive -- if it's a matter that has bearing on how we design, build, operate and use large-scale computing systems, it's in scope.